 - Heat a large pan with a drop of oil and curry powder, add chickpeas and cook stirring continuously for 3 minutes, until all chickpeas are well coated and warmed through.
 Leave aside to cool slightly.

 - In a large bowl, mix vegan mayo (or yoghurt) with mango chutney, juice of ½ of lime, sultanas, chilli and coriander.
 Taste and season with salt and pepper.
-It may look like a lot, but if you make your sandwiches with a large bread it will make sure your sandwish isn't dry.
+It may look like a lot, but if you make your sandwiches with a large bread roll it will make sure your sandwich isn't dry.